purwar1997/shopease/README.md

 - Pagination to render large lists of products, orders and users
 - Sanitization and validation of data entered in React Forms
 - Lazy loading to import bundles only when they are required, thereby reducing the initial bundle size
-- Memoization of React components and expensive calculations
+- Memoization of React components and expensive calculations using memo function and useMemo hook
 - Best practices of React and Redux to minimize unnecessary re-renders
-- Custom hooks to handle modals and dropdowns
+- Custom hooks to handle components like modals and dropdowns

 ## 6. Tools and technologies used